Hoover Dam transformer explodes; no one hurt

 “There is no risk to the power grid,” said Jacklynn Gould, a regional director for the U.S. Bureau of Reclamation.

 The fire ignited around 10 a.m. and was out within a half-hour, Gould said in a statement.
-It captured the attention of tourists who quickly started recording and sharing video on social media.
+It captured the attention of tourists who said they heard an alarm sound and felt the ground rumble beneath them.

 William Herro, 13, of San Francisco, was on a viewing bridge with his parents when he saw the explosion and then heard a “big boom.”